18 Best Free Music Download Apps for iPhone and Android

 16. Fildo

 Fildo is described on its site as an Android app that streams audio and supports MP3 and FLAC playback with a downloader component.
+One thing users appreciate is the flexibility in file formats.
 It is mainly distributed outside official stores.

 Fildo music dashboard